coreos/afterburn/CONTRIBUTING.md

 Thanks for your contributions!

-### Coding Style
+### Code Style

-CoreOS projects written in Go follow a set of style guidelines that we've documented [here](https://github.com/coreos/docs/tree/master/golang).
-Please follow them when working on your contributions.
+Code should be formatted according to the output of [rustfmt](https://github.com/rust-lang-nursery/rustfmt)

 ### Format of the Commit Message